FelDev/felixparadis.com-v3/content/posts/fongo/index.md

 ---
 **Full Disclosure**:
 I am not being paid or otherwise compensated by Fongo nor its competitors to write this article.
 All opinions expressed in this article are my own.
-The only affiliate/referral link used in this article is the Fizz referral code (7RC4P).